tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Cast charm person spell as a 1st level [bard](../Classes/Bard.md#charm-person)/[wizard](../Classes/Wizard.md#charm-person) spell using your best ability for the attack roll (champion: 5th level; epic: 9th level).
 In addition, with this version of the charm person spell, you can target multiple creatures with less than 40 total hp (champion: 96 hp; epic: 266 hp), targeting creatures with the lowest hit points first.

 **Quirk:** Bossy.

 ---

+#### Shadows

+1/Battle

+When you hit an enemy with a spell cast through this implement, a nearby ally gains a +1 bonus to attacks against that enemy until the end of the battle.

+**Quirk:** Absent-minded.

+---

+#### Shaft of Darkness

+Quick Action

+This implement creates a beam of darkness and shadow.
+Cast the wizard cantrip [ghost sound](../Classes/Wizard.md#ghost-sound), except using shadows instead of noise.

+**Quirk:** Prankster.

+---